curtiscarlsen/curtiscarlsen/Easily Converting Audio or Video Files To Text Transcripts - Greg Hilston.md

     -   1.  `name-of-my-video-file.m4a.txt`: This file contains ust the transcribed text
     -   2.  `name-of-my-video-file.m4a.vtt`: This file contains the transcripted text, with start and stop time stamps.
 This file is often used for subtitles with videos.
     -   3.  `name-of-my-video-file.m4a.srt`: This file contains the transcripted text, with start and stop time stamps, as well as a counter as to which ‘chunk’ of text this is.
 This file is often used for subtitles with videos.
     -   Depending on your use case, you’ll likely be interested in only a single file.
-If the start and stop time stampsa are important to you, its important to note that both the `vtt` and `srt` files should be able to be used.
+If the start and stop time stamps are important to you, its important to note that both the `vtt` and `srt` files should be able to be used.
 The `vtt` file format seems to be newer the `srt` file format.

 This tool would be a great candidate for leveraging a Dockerized environment.
 Additionally, I can see this tool being useful for transcribing work meetings, lectures, or self dictated notes.

 ## Easily Converting Audio or Video Files To Text Transcripts - Greg Hilston
 URL: https://www.greghilston.com/post/audio-or-video-to-text/

 - I've installed whisper on boyo64 using instructions on this page.
-It went wihtout issue.
-I have not yet tested the operation of whisper
+It went without issue.  **I have not yet tested the operation of whisper**

 #reference/software/ubuntu